Renogy 200W Portable Solar Panel

 - A few buyers reported early panel failures

 Not every panel has to be the powerhouse of the group.
-The Bluetti PV200 proved that on our normal trips, and it earned our Best All-Rounder Runner-Up spot.
+The Bluetti PV200 makes the case for the sensible middle, and it earns our Best All-Rounder Runner-Up spot.

-What won us over was the weight.
+What wins us over is the weight.
 At 16 pounds it is light enough to move alone, no second pair of hands needed.

 What is more: